 It is worth considering the artist’s bio, penned on the Black Dragon Press website.
 It reads Russia.
 Moscow.
 Dark.
 Love.
 Sex.
 Death.
 Bees.
 Black.
 Decadence.
 Horsetail.
 IV.

 There is an excitement, when viewing the art, in attempting to decipher the enigma that is Ivan Solyaev.

 Old Friend was screenprinted at the White Duck Editions studio, using the same layering technique employed for XVII.

-The print begins with a lustrous metallic silver, is followed by two translucent blacks, which build the body of the print and add detail to the character, and finally an opaque black is added, to give the edition its dense, heavy feel.
+The print begins with a lustrous metallic silver, followed by two translucent blacks, which build the body of the print and add detail to the character, and finally, an opaque black is added, to give the edition its dense, heavy feel.

 Poster: Old Friend by Ivan Solyaev